 He welcomes 2 fellow podcasters in this wide-ranging discussion about the role podcasts can play, fighting misinformation, trending topics in medicine, and sharing the physician perspective.

-- Katie Deming, MD, is a radiation oncologist with Northwest Permanente.
-She recently launched a new podcast, Born to Heal, to help cancer patients in their healing journey.
+- Katie Deming, MD, was a radiation oncologist with Northwest Permanente at the recording of this episode.
+She launched a podcast, Born to Heal, to help cancer patients in their healing journey.
 Dr. Deming draws from her more than 16 years of experience treating patients to share her best personal life lessons and stories of healing.

 - Scott Becker, founder and publisher of Becker’s Healthcare and Becker’s Hospital Review, is host of the Becker’s Healthcare Podcast, which features interviews and conversations with industry thought leaders.